Foreign travel advice

 Attitudes towards LGBT+ issues in some parts of Palestinian and Israeli society can be hostile.

-In more conservative Israeli areas in the West Bank, including in ultra-Orthodox communities, all displays of affection in public, regardless of gender or sexuality, may receive negative attention.
+In more conservative Israeli areas in the West Bank, including in ultra-Orthodox communities, if you show affection in public, regardless of your gender or sexuality, you may receive negative attention.

 In Palestinian society, same-sex relationships are largely taboo.
 Some Palestinian groups may violently oppose cultural events and demonstrations, which they see as inconsistent with their values.
 This includes those seen as linked to the LGBT+ community, even if the event is not intended to promote LGBT+ rights.
 In these cases, the Palestinian security forces and police may not always act effectively to protect participants.
 Be aware of these risks.
 Liaise with local authorities before planning or organising any event.